 How much of the shares can you own in a company in Indonesia?
-This is one of the key aspects to understand before starting setting up a foreign owned company in Indonesia.
+Are foreigners allowed to hold shares in an Indonesian company?

 According to Law of Investment (Article 5/2), foreign citizens are only allowed to have shares in limited liability companies (PT PMA).
 All other legal entities, such as non-corporate or individual businesses, are reserved to domestic investors.